pkrverma/employee-management-system/README.md

 - Leverage React Context API and localStorage for persistent global state management.
 - Enable real-time status transitions for tasks through seamless UI interactions.

----

-## 🚀 Features
+## ✨ Features

-### 👤 Admin Panel
+### 👩‍💼 Admin Panel
-- Secure login with predefined credentials.
-- Task creation and assignment to employees (via first name).
-- Automatic task status tracking for:
-  - 🆕 New Tasks
-  - 🔄 Active Tasks
-  - ✅ Completed Tasks
-  - ❌ Failed Tasks
-- Clean form with validation and category/date inputs.
+- Assign new tasks to any employee using a clean, structured form.
-- Instant updates reflected across task status and UI.
+- Automatically updates task statistics (new/active/completed/failed).
+- View task status of all employees in a scrollable dashboard grid.

-### 🧑‍💼 Employee Panel
+### 👨‍🔧 Employee Panel
-- Login with email and password.
-- View tasks assigned by the admin.
-- Accept new tasks (updates task status to active).
+- Role-based login to access personalized dashboards.
-- Mark active tasks as either completed or failed.
+- View tasks categorized as New, Active, Completed, or Failed.
-- Status transitions are reflected immediately in the UI and persisted in localStorage.
+- Accept or reject tasks; task state and statistics update in real-time.
+- Fully synced with localStorage for persistent state.

+### 📱 Responsive Design
+- Fully responsive across devices (desktop, tablet, mobile).
+- Adaptive layouts for both admin and employee dashboards.
+- Horizontal scroll enabled for wide content (like task tables) on small screens.

 ### 🧩 UI & UX
 - Fully responsive layout using Tailwind CSS.